EnMasseProject/enmasse-workshop/README.md

 * A Thermostat application performing command & control of devices
 * An IoT device simulator

 The first 2 will be deployed directly to OpenShift.
-The thermostat controller will be built and deployed to OpenShift from your laptop, and the IoT simulator will be running locally on your laptop.
+The thermostat will be built and deployed to OpenShift from your laptop, and the IoT simulator will be running locally on your laptop.

 ![overview](images/overview.png)